401-project/hand-tracking/README.md

 <br>

 ### Acceptance Tests
-- Ensure that the user can open the camera.
+- Ensure that the user can open the camera .
 - Ensure that the hand is detected.
 - Ensure that the user can draw on the screen.